Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area: Introduction and main results

-where $J \leq I$.
+where $\sum_y J_y \leq I$.
 Furthermore, when $k$ is sufficiently large, the $M_k$'s are all diffeomorphic to one another. \end{theorem}

 \begin{remark} All conclusions of Theorem \ref{thm:main} remain valid if $\{M_k^n\}$ is a sequence of minimal hypersurfaces in $N$ with bounded area and bounded total curvature (as these assumptions imply bounded index by \cite{EM08, CT94}).
 In particular, the curvature quantisation result obtained here is also new in this setting.
-One can consult a paper of Brian White \cite{W15} when $n=2$, to see similar results for sequences of bounded total curvature and area.
+For the case $n=2$, one can consult papers of Brian White \cite{W15} and Antonio Ros \cite{R95} to see similar results for sequences of bounded total curvature and area.

 We also point out (we leave the details as an exercise), that it is possible to prove the following when $n=2$ using the Gauss equations and the Gauss-Bonnet formula: with the set-up as in the theorem above, for $k$ sufficiently large (regardless of whether $M_k$ or $M$ are orientable), we have